neilchaudhuri/vidya-website/content/blog/black-lives-matter.md

 Not enough.
 It will never be enough.
 But we can try.

-We have made longstanding efforts to promote black people, particularly black women, in STEM and of course technology through our [courses](/course), talks at conferences, and volunteering to support organizations that help black women build careers in technology, and we will expand these efforts.
+At Vidya we have made longstanding efforts to promote black people, particularly black women, in STEM and of course technology through our [courses](/course), talks at conferences, and volunteering to support organizations that help black women build careers in technology, and we will expand these efforts.
 Still, this moment calls for much more.
 We will work in the following areas to build technology solutions that support black lives.
 Please [contact us](/contact) if you have ideas or would like to collaborate.